The 2021 Roth IRA Limits Every Retirement Saver Needs to Know About

 It’s an individual retirement account — that means you open and fund it, not your employer.

 Here’s the best thing about it: You invest money you’ve already paid taxes on.
-Your money grows… and grows… and once you reach age 59 ½ and you’ve had the account at least five years, it’s all yours tax-free.
+Your money grows… and grows… and once you reach age 59 ½ and you’ve had the account for at least five years, all those earnings are yours tax-free.
+Plus, you can withdraw your contributions whenever you want without paying taxes or penalties.

 Because Roth IRA tax savings are generous, Uncle Sam limits how much you can contribute and how much you can earn to be eligible to contribute to one.